🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 The "Gaming" Exception

-The Commodity Exchange Act (CEA) prohibits event contracts involving "gaming" — a term the CFTC interprets broadly.
-This is why sports-related prediction markets remain controversial.
-The CFTC has historically argued that sports event contracts constitute gaming, though Kalshi's court victory has blurred this line.
+Under the Commodity Exchange Act (CEA), event contracts touching upon "gaming" activities remain prohibited — a definition the CFTC applies expansively.
+This restriction explains why prediction markets centred on political campaigns have encountered regulatory pushback historically.
+The CFTC has customarily maintained that athletics-focused event contracts qualify as gaming, though Kalshi's courtroom success has complicated this interpretation.

 What Happens if You Trade on Unregistered Platforms?